 Are Stimulants Effective and Are There Any Alternatives?

 But just how effective are these drugs?
 And are there any alternative treatments with proven efficacy?
-It is important that you educate yourself on the facts and options available to you before you decide on a course of treatment.
+You must educate yourself on the facts and options available to you before you decide on a course of treatment.

 The Effectiveness of Stimulant Medications for ADHD Treatment